phosfuldev/phos_website/resources.md

 This is going to be mainly Instagram accounts for a start but I hope to expand it as I grow less dependent on that platform and expand my use of the internet!
 Recommendations welcome.

-> (Smol note 1: The lists are sort of ordered but pls don't take any offence at the order!
-Also most of these lists are not meant to be exhaustive.
-Usually you can find more goodies in these people's following and story shares!
-Do some digging! )

-> (Smol note 2: sometimes I put people's names first, sometimes I put the account handle first, it's a bit random but if anyone mentioned here would like to be mentioned differently, pls let me know!)

 #### First Nations Orgs/peoples:

 Black Peoples Union: [Website](https://www.blackpeoplesunion.org/) | [Instagram](https://www.instagram.com/blackpeoplesunion) | [Youtube](https://www.youtube.com/@blackpeoplesunion)